imagekit-developer/imagekit-go/README.md

 The SDK provides a simple interface for all the [media APIs mentioned here](https://docs.imagekit.io/api-reference/media-api) to manage your files.

 ### 1. List & Search Files
-List files in media library, optionally filter and sort using `FileParams`.
+List files in the media library, optionally filter and sort using `FileParams`.

 ```
 import (